Quick Answer

 |---|---|---|

-If details are still unknown, keep placeholders and make completion a pre-UAT requirement.
+If any brief item is still unresolved, mark it as pending and require the relevant source record to be verified before UAT begins.
 If you want a stronger drafting template for this, see How to Write a Scope of Work for a Mobile App Development Project.

 Decide classification rules in the contract, not during review.
 Requirement ambiguity and midstream scope changes are common failure modes, so each comment should map to one requirement ID and one triage label quickly.